NEAT: Neighborhood-Guided, Efficient, Autoregressive Set Transformer for 3D Molecular Generation: Methods

 The pseudo-code for our sampling strategy is provided in Algorithm~\ref{alg:source_target}.
-Additional information on the impact of $\gamma$ and $\beta$ on the sampling strategy and the values used in this work are available in Appendix~\ref{subsec:implementation_details}.
+Additional information on the impact of $\gamma$ and $\beta$ on the sampling strategy and the values used in this work are available in Appendix~\ref{subsec:source_target_split}.
 In practice, this sampling strategy is efficiently implemented using batched operations and introduces only minimal overhead to the training process, which is dominated by the forward passes through the transformer.
+The geometry of generated molecules can deviate from training examples, which can lead to error accumulation at inference.
+To improve robustness, we inject Gaussian noise $\mathcal{N}(0,\sigma^2 I)$ into a $\delta$-fraction of source-set atoms during training, where $\sigma$ and $\delta$ are model-specific hyperparameters (details in Appendix~\ref{subsec:hyperparameters}).
+We hypothesize that this augmentation trains the model to tolerate inaccuracies from earlier generation stages.
+We also re-center atom positions in both the source and target sets with respect to the noised source-set atoms prior to computing the source-set representation.
+Both design choices improve NEAT’s predictive performance.
+Their impact is quantified in Appendix~\ref{subsec:scaling_and_ablations}.

-\paragraph{Transformer trunk} The computation of the source set representation $f_\theta : (\mathbf{a}_{1:n}, \mathbf{X}_{1:n}) \rightarrow \mathbf{z}_n$ at step $n$ is straightforward.
-Atom types $\mathbf{a}_{1:n}$ are encoded using a linear embedding layer, while their positions $\mathbf{X}_{1:n}$ are encoded with Fourier features \cite{tancik2020fourier}.
-The summation of these encodings produces the initial node representations.
-Note that the source set atom positions are not re-centered prior to the computation of the source set representation.
-For the transformer backbone $f_\theta$, we adopt the NanoGPT implementation \cite{Karpathy2025nanoGPT} of GPT-2 \cite{radford2019language}, removing positional sequence embeddings and replacing causal attention with bidirectional attention.
-After the transformer updates, the node representations are aggregated by additive pooling \cite{zaheer2017deep} to form a set-level representation $\mathbf{z}_n$, which characterizes the current source set at step $n$.
+\paragraph{Transformer trunk} The source set representation $f_\theta : (\mathbf{a}_{1:n}, \mathbf{X}_{1:n}) \rightarrow \mathbf{z}_n$ at step $n$ is computed by encoding atom types $\mathbf{a}_{1:n}$ with a linear embedding layer and positions $\mathbf{X}_{1:n}$ with Fourier features \citep{tancik2020fourier}.
+Summing these encodings yields the initial node representations.
+For the transformer backbone $f_\theta$, we adopt the NanoGPT implementation \citep{Karpathy2025nanoGPT} of GPT-2 \citep{radford2019language}, removing positional embeddings and using bidirectional attention.
+After transformer updates, additive pooling \citep{zaheer2017deep} aggregates node representations into the set-level representation $\mathbf{z}_n$, characterizing the source set at step $n$.
+Due to conceptual similarity with the \textit{set attention block} (SAB) by \citet{Lee2019SetTransformer}, we refer to this setup as \textit{set transformer}.
+Using a set transformer ensures permutation invariance to the order of atoms in the \textit{source set}.

 \paragraph{Next token prediction} The set-level representation $\mathbf{z}_n$ is used to model the distribution of possible next tokens, represented as the joint distribution $p(a_{n+1}, \mathbf{x}_{n+1} \mid \mathbf{z}_n)$, which is factorized as follows: